About Golden Palm Civet

 The edges of the rounded ears are completely hairless.
 The pupils are vertical and the pupils are huge.
 Because of the presence of anal glands, it emits a nice odor that is reminiscent of Michelia Champaca flowers.

-The golden palm civet can be found in the lowland rain forest, montane evergreen forest, and deep monsoon forest, among other habitats.
+The golden palm civet can be found in lowland rainforests, montane evergreen forests, and deep monsoon forests, among other habitats.

 Ecology and Behaviour

 The golden palm civet is forest-dependent, but it is tolerant of slight habitat change in areas where there is still a remnant of continuous forest.
 In addition to being arboreal, nocturnal, and solitary, it feeds on a variety of fruits and berries, as well as invertebrates and a variety of small vertebrates.

 The Sinhala-speaking society refers to the golden palm civet as Pani Uguduwa, Sapumal Kalawaddha, Ran Hothambuwa, Hotambuwa, or Ran Hothambuwa, Hotambuwa in Sri Lanka.
 Both Golden and Asian Palm Civets are frequently referred to as Kalawedda in Sinhala and marina in Tamil when they are found in large groups.

 The term Hotambuwa, on the other hand, is most commonly used to refer to a completely other species, the Ruddy Mongoose (Herpestes smithii).
 Because of their similar appearance and coloration, they are frequently mistaken for one another.